Bayesian Model Selection and Uncertainty Propagation for Beam Energy Scan Heavy-Ion Collisions

 Figure~\ref{fig:posterior_cluster_example} displays the marginalized posterior distributions obtained from Posterior 2 defined in Table~\ref{tab:posteriorList}.
-Vertical colored lines indicate the locations of the first five cluster centers derived from the K-Means algorithm.
+Vertical colored lines indicate the locations of the first five cluster centers, as determined by the K-Means algorithm~\cite{krishna1999genetic}.
 These cluster centers represent distinct, high-probability regions of the posterior distribution and demonstrate how the clustering-based approach captures posterior structure beyond what is accessible through the MAP estimate alone, especially in cases where the distributions exhibit multimodality.

 We perform full model simulations with parameter sets at the individual cluster centers and compute the observables according to Eqs.~\eqref{eq:obsPred}-\eqref{eq:eq:obsPred2}.
 We find the relative standard deviation is about 6\% for $v_2\{2\}$ at 200 GeV.
 To make a comparison, we use the model emulator to compute the same observable at 1,000 parameter samples from the posterior distribution, and we obtain 8\% relative standard deviation in this case.
 This comparison shows that we can get a reasonable estimation of the relative standard deviation for our observable with only five parameter sets from the cluster sampling method.
 To be cautious, we quote $\Delta_\theta O = 2 \sigma$ as the uncertainty for our model predictions in Sec.~\ref{sec:prediction}.